justy/pacman/README.markdown

     false : "No",
     "nil" : "No",
     "default" : "No"
+  },
+  "destination_key" : "key"
 }
-}
 :   This usage takes care of situations where the values of keys require translation.
 Note that the two cases of no data ("nil") as well as a default case may be allowed for.
+Note that if the "destination_key" is not specified, it's assumed to be whatever "key" is.
+(In this case, "key").

+"key" : {
+  "delimiter" : "_",
+  "destination_keys" : ["key1", "key2", "attributes.key3"],
+  "value_maps" : {
+    true : "Yes",
+    false : "No",
+    "nil" : "No"
+  }

+}

+In this case, the same value mapping will be applied to each of the destination keys.
+However, we're still able to control on a per-attribute basis where the destination keys go.